AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 - After the transcription is completed, go through the document line by line and correct any errors.
 - In the project log, notate that the document was automatically transcribed and list which model you used.

+**Note**: For long documents, greatest accuracy can be achieved through a mixed method: transcribe a representative sample of the document, then fine-tune the generalized model on that sample.
+Please ask your manager if you would like to experiment with this.

 #### If transcribing manually
 {: .no_toc }